-(a) OC agrees to provide new employees with a copy of this collective agreement and to acquaint them with the conditions of employment set out in the articles dealing with Union Security and Dues Check-Off.
-A new employee shall also be advised of the name and location of their steward.

-(b) (1) OC agrees that a steward or designate shall be given an opportunity to meet with an individual or group of new employees (on regular and non-regular appointments) within regular working hours without loss of pay, for up to 60 minutes for the purpose of acquainting the new employees with the benefits and duties of union membership and the employees' responsibilities and obligations to the Employer and the Union.

-(2) Such meetings shall be as required and arranged by the Human Resources Division, but not more frequently than once every two months.
+- (a) OC agrees to provide new employees with access to this collective agreement and to acquaint them with the conditions of employment set out in the articles dealing with Union Security and Dues Check-off.
+A new employee shall also be advised of the name and location of their steward. - (b) OC shall provide the bargaining unit Chairperson with a list of new employees by July 1 of each year. - (c) (1) OC agrees that a steward or designate shall be given an opportunity to meet with an individual or group of new employees (on regular and non-regular appointments) within regular working hours without loss of pay, for up to 60 minutes for the purpose of acquainting the new employees with the benefits and duties of union membership and the employees' responsibilities and obligations to the Employer and the Union. - (2) Such meetings shall be as required and arranged by the Human Resources Division, but not more frequently than once every two months.